Practicum Training Description

 Fridays 10:00 a.m. - 12:00 p.m.

 Each practicum trainee has an individual supervisor who is the person primarily responsible for evaluation.
 Practicum trainees meet with their individual supervisors for an hour each week.
 Individual supervisors utilize supervision team input in evaluation.
-Others on the supervision team include the practicum coordinator, the group supervisors, and the seminar coordinator(s).
+Others on the supervision team include the practicum coordinator, the seminar coordinator(s).
 Practicum trainees have a different individual supervisor each semester to expose them to different expertise.

 The remainder of the hours is available for case review and supervision preparation, which includes writing casenotes and documentation for students, coordinating care with other providers, preparing assessment results, and reviewing video recordings.